achannarasappa/ticker/README.md

 ### Data Sources & Symbols

-`ticker` pulls price quotes from Yahoo Finance by default but also supports pulling quotes from CoinGecko which supports price quotes for most cryptocurrencies.
-In order to pull from a specific data source, use a source suffix:
+`ticker` pulls market data from a few different sources with Yahoo Finance as the default.
+Symbols for non default data sources follow the format `<symbol>.<source>` where `<symbol>` is the canonical symbol within that data source and `<source>` is the data source specifier.
+Below is a list of the supported data sources and their specifiers:

 * *none* - symbols with no suffix will default to Yahoo Finance as the data source
 * `.X` - symbols with this suffix are shorthand symbols that are specific to ticker and intended to provide more concise and familiar symbols for popular assets (e.g. using `SOL.X` rather than `SOLANA.CG`)
   * The full list of ticker symbols can be found [here](https://github.com/achannarasappa/ticker-static/blob/master/symbols.csv).
-Initial values are populated with the top 250 cryptocurrencies from CoinGecko at time of release
+Initial values are populated with the top cryptocurrencies by volume on Coinbase at the time of update
 * `.CB` - symbols with this suffix will use Coinbase as the data source.
-The symbol can be found by searching for the asset on [Coinbase](https://www.coinbase.com/explore/s/listed) and finding the symbol for the asset. (e.g. for Starknet check the [asset page](https://www.coinbase.com/price/starknet-token) to find the symbol `STRK` and set the symbol to `STRK.CB` in ticker).
+The symbol can be found by searching for the asset on [Coinbase](https://www.coinbase.com/explore/s/listed) and finding the symbol for the asset. (e.g. for Starknet check the [market page](https://www.coinbase.com/advanced-trade/spot/STRK-USD) to find the symbol `STRK` and set the symbol to `STRK.CB` in ticker).

 Note: Coincap (`.CC`) and CoinGecko (`.CG`) are no longer supported after v5.0.0